U.S. officials defend Kerry from Israeli criticism

 U.S. President Barack Obama held the latest in a series of phone conversations with Israeli Prime Minister Benjamin Netanyahu on Sunday.
 The White House statement from that conversation said that ultimately any lasting solution to the conflict must end "the disarmament of terrorist groups and the demilitarization of Gaza."

-(Additional reporting by Roberta Rampton; Editing by David Storey and G Crosse)
+(Additional reporting by Roberta Rampton; Editing by David Storey, G Crosse and Howard Goller)